Sofitch/mmsec/README.md

 ## Exercise 3

 This project expermients with PRNU fingerprinting on a subset of the *Dresden Image* database, aiming to evaluate the effectiveness of PRNU fingerprinting in device identification.
-A more detailed description of the project can be found on **e3_prnu_fingerprint.pdf**.
+A more detailed description of the project can be found on [e3_prnu_fingerprint.pdf](https://github.com/Sofitch/mmsec/blob/main/descriptions/e3_prnu_fingerprint.pdf).
+This projects requires the Dresden Image database to run.

 To run: